 Yes.
 The ROSE initiative program consists of a combination of in-person and online classes.
 Academic advisors in your school will assist you in choosing the appropriate online courses for the fall 2020 semester.
 Online coursework will primarily be asynchronous remote learning, but occasionally may require live interactions to better integrate students with other Rutgers classmates around the world.

-The in-person academic courses and coursework will be conducted in English.
-However, there will be bilingual support from professors to help students better understand and supplement course content if needed.
+The in-person academic courses and coursework are primarily conducted in English.
+There will be bilingual support from professors to help students better understand and supplement course content if needed.

 Will Rutgers provide academic support to students who choose the ROSE program? +

 Yes.
-In order to support students’ academic needs, on-site academic advisors and tutors from both Rutgers and the Chinese partner university will be available, as well as learning center support from Rutgers University in New Jersey.
+In order to support students’ academic needs, on-site academic advisors and tutors from both Rutgers and the Chinese partner university are available, as well as learning center support from Rutgers University in New Jersey.

 If I begin in the ROSE program, will I be able to transition to in-person classes in New Jersey during the fall semester? +

-No. If you start your Fall 2020 semester in the ROSE program, you will be required to complete the semester in China.
+No. If you start your Fall 2020 semester in the ROSE program, you are required to complete the semester in China.
 The goal will be to welcome you to the New Jersey campuses at the start of the Spring 2021 semester.

 What is the tuition structure for ROSE? +

-Your final tuition bill will be determined by your school of enrollment and sent directly to you.
+Your final tuition bill is determined by your school of enrollment and sent directly to you.
 Tuition for the ROSE program is anticipated to be approximately $14,500 with additional fees totaling approximately $1,000.

 The tuition structure is similar to a fully online semester, but will have a first semester experience more comparable to a typical in-person semester at Rutgers in New Jersey.